google/EXEgesis/README.md

     instruction/microarchitecture pair.
 3. Providing tools for debugging the performance of code based on this data.

+For a high-level overview of our efforts, see the [slides](https://goo.gl/koSKFK) for a tech talk about EXEgesis (July 2017).

 ## Details

 This repository provides a set of [tools](exegesis/tools/README.md) for